dieterichelizabeth/weathering-with-apis/README.md

 THEN I am again presented with current and future conditions for that city
 ```

+To complete this, I created the HTML and added styling to match the mockup provided.
+Then created a function using the Open Weather API (hard-coding lat/long) to call for/receive an array of weather data.
+Using the documentation, I added another API call (to find coordinates based on a city name) and added functionality to the search form, so that a user can type the name of the city they would like to find (removing the hardcoded location).
+Then, I used the response.json method to capture the data in a variable, to pull specific values for display.
+I added conditional statements so that, if a user searches for an invalid city, or if the app is unable to connect to the API, the user would be informed through an alert.

 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.